PASs-MoE: Mitigating Misaligned Co-drift among Router and Experts via Pathway Activation Subspaces for Continual Learning: Methodology

 When learning task $t$, we impose a weighted stabilization constraint on historically important rank directions to mitigate catastrophic forgetting:

 where $w_{e,k}$ is a normalized and clipped version of the aggregated importance $I_{e,k}^{\mathrm{agg}}(t\!-\!1)$ to ensure scale invariance and numerical stability.
-The overall objective is $\mathcal{L}=\mathcal{L}_{\mathrm{task}}+\lambda \mathcal{L}_{\mathrm{stab}}$.
+The overall objective is $\mathcal{L}=\mathcal{L}_{\mathrm{task}}+\lambda_A \mathcal{L}_{\mathrm{stab}}^{A}+\lambda_B \mathcal{L}_{\mathrm{stab}}^{B}$.
 By concentrating stabilization on rank directions that are more important to past tasks, PASs-RS reduces expert-side drift that harms prior capabilities.
-Moreover, since PASs-RW derives routing weights from the same pathway response, stabilizing task-critical rank directions also helps maintain more consistent routing for earlier-task inputs during later training.
+Here, $A$ serves as the structural anchor of the pathway activation subspace, while moderate regularization on the paired columns of $B$ provides complementary robustness under multi-task interference.
+Moreover, since PASs-RW derives routing weights from the same pathway response, stabilizing task-critical directions in $A$ also helps maintain more consistent routing for earlier-task inputs during later training.